Anglican Chapel of Salvador: History

 Anglicanism first arrived in Brazil in the early 19th century in the context of the transfer of the Portuguese court to Brazil.
 In 1810 Portugal and the United Kingdom signed the Treaty of Commerce and Navigation, which permitted the construction of Anglican chapels in Brazil, as long as they did not resemble religious temples and did not seek the conversion of Brazilians.
 That same year, the first Anglican services in the country took place – in English and aimed exclusively at foreigners.
 The Anglican chaplaincy of Salvador was established in 1815 and its services were initially held in private residences.

 In 1811 Marcos de Noronha e Brito, then Governor of Bahia, authorized the construction of the British Cemetery in the Barra slope.
 An Anglican chapel – known as Saint George's Church or British Church – was inaugurated there for the burial ceremonies of Anglo-Brazilians and people from other nationalities.
-After Independence, then chaplain Edward Parker bought a piece of land near the Campo Grande square for the construction of a religious building for the Anglican community of Salvador.
+After Independence, then chaplain Edward Parker bought a piece of land near Campo Grande square for the construction of a church for the Anglican community of Salvador.
 The Anglican Chapel was opened in October 1853 by the Saint George Society.
-As in Rio de Janeiro, the local British community referred to the temple as Christ Church.
-At the same time, the local government was finishing its urbanization works in the Campo Grande square, which would be used by the British for their cricket matches.
+As in Rio de Janeiro, the local British community referred to the chapel as Christ Church.
+At the same time, the local government was finishing its urbanization works in Campo Grande square, which would be used by the British for their cricket matches.